-5. APPENDIX - MODEL FOR PERIODIC DISCLOSURES FOR FINANCIAL PRODUCTS
+5. APPENDIX - MODEL FOR PERIODIC DISCLOSURES FOR FINANCIAL PRODUCTS investment means an economic activity that significantly harm any follow good governance

 The model for periodic disclosures for financial products under the Sustainable Finance Disclosure Regulation is included on the next page.